WELCOME to the Science Of Cybersecurity—where we establish and apply—the founding principles of Information Security.

 Professor Richard Benham – National Cyber Skills Centre, UK.

-In “Absolute Security: Theory and Principles of Socially Secure Communications”, Dr. Radley exhibited an extraordinary passion for cybersecurity and privacy in the mold of the principles that conform to secure and just society.
+In “Absolute Security: A Treatise on Commuications Security”, Dr. Radley exhibited an extraordinary passion for cybersecurity and privacy in the mold of the principles that conform to secure and just society.
 In a world full of privacy breaches, Radley timely develops a framework that delves into complexity of technical and human-centric factors that affect our perception of privacy and cybersecurity.
 I recommend this book to everyone who is interested in making our cyber world more secure.

 Vitali Kremez – CyberCrime Investigative Analyst.